 Sciba went 2-for-4 on field goals in the 56-27 loss to the Notre Dame Fighting Irish, including making a career-best 39-yard field goal early in the second quarter, and converted all three extra-point attempts.

-In four games of his freshman campaign, Sciba is 8-for-11 on field goals while making all 15 extra-point attempts in games against Tulane, Towson, Boston College and Notre Dame.
+In the first four games of his freshman campaign, Sciba was 8-for-11 on field goals while making all 15 extra-point attempts after touchdowns in games against Tulane, Towson, Boston College and Notre Dame.

-There will plenty of time for Sciba to redeem himself throughout his career in the ACC, but for now, he will definitely be that guy who forgot to head onto the field with the rest of the special teams unit.
+There was plenty of time for Sciba to redeem himself throughout his career in the Atlantic Coast Conference (ACC) under head coach Dave Clawson, but back then — before he set an NCAA record for most consecutive field goals on a rainy night against the Duke Blue Devils in the 2019 regular-season finale — he was definitely that guy in school history who forgot to head onto the field with the rest of the Deacons special teams unit.